JURY DUTY SCAM !

 No, Nevada Corporations do not work.
 In fact, they are increasingly viewed as presumptively fraudulent due to a long history of abuse and tax fraud.
 Thousands of consumers have purchased them under false promises of secrecy, bearer share anonymity and tax advantages.
 Almost all these promises are completely fictional.
 Our information shows us that the term “bearer shares” does not even exist in the statutes of the state of Nevada.
 Unless you or your client live there, do business primarily from or in the state of Nevada and have the assets in question housed in the state, a Nevada LLC will not help you, especially if it lacks a real business purpose as explained below.

 Maintain a legitimate business purpose for all legal tools.
 We commonly see good tools misused by clients and inexperienced planners which do more harm than good.
 In order to take advantage of the full protection the law affords we must maintain an essential business purpose for the tools we use.
-The use of limited partnerships for investment management and LLCs to hold investment or commercial real estate are two examples of well proven and tested business usages
+The use of limited partnerships for investment management and LLCs to hold investment or commercial real estate are two examples of well proven and tested business usages.

+No, transfers to a spouse, child or relative are not effective.
 This is especially true if the transfer is made after an exposure has occurred.
 A thinly disguised “gift” will easily be reversed and the property seized by the court in the event of a judgment.
 Further, these types of transfers are rarely legitimized by the appropriate recording and tax reporting formalities.
 If you gave your 17 year old your $1 million home at full equity you better have a gift tax return illustrating that, and it better have been done well in advance of the harm complained of.
 Even if the gift is effectively made, all you have done is given away something you want to protect and exposed it to another person’s liability.

 “Just” an S-corp. or an LLC is not enough.
 Single member or closely held corporations with just one or two owners are exactly they type of entity you commonly hear referred to when you hear the phrase “piercing the corporate veil”.
 If a business has only one or two owners who closely manage and control the operations of the business on a daily basis, or even worse, which are also directly responsible for a harm or injury, it is relatively simple for a court to pierce the veil and grant access to the owner’s personal assets.
 This is especially true with successful small businesses and family businesses that often don’t maintain the formalities of keeping personal and business expenditures completely separate, bolstering the argument that the person and the corporation are one and the same.